Daykundi Province

 Demographics

-The dry weather of Daykundi and its uncertainty of precipitation make farmers concerned about their farm products.
+The dry weather of Daikundi and its uncertainty of precipitation make farmers concerned about their farm products.
 They are mostly relying on irrigated land, as they are afraid they do not lose their time, capital, and their labors.

-Daykundi people have less access to markets as there is a long distance from rural areas to local markets, poor road networks, snowstorms in the winter, and insecurity.
+Daikundi people have less access to markets as there is a long distance from rural areas to local markets, poor road networks, snowstorms in the winter, and insecurity.
 However, people still sell their fruits and nuts to the traders at the farm gates, which get transported to the provincial center and regional markets.

-The dry weather of Daykundi has not only affected farm production but also has negatively impacted livestock.
+The dry weather of Daikundi has not only affected farm production but also has negatively impacted livestock.
 The fodders and pastures are not enough and sufficient for the animals and they get common diseases like Tuberculosis, PPR (Peste Des Petits Ruminants), Sheep pox, foot and mouth diseases, etc. Even the dairy preservation is very poor in which milk and dairy are not sold in the market, except Kurut.

 The only season that dairy products are consumed is during the spring season between April and June.
-The rest of the year, people in Daykundi do not have access to better nutrition status and try to import dairy products, like yogurt, from other provinces.
+The rest of the year, people in Daikundi do not have access to better nutrition status and try to import dairy products, like yogurt, from other provinces.

-Taking care of fruit trees is the most important agricultural part of Daykundi.
+Taking care of fruit trees is the most important agricultural part of Daikundi.
 The most common fruits are almonds, mulberry, and walnuts.
 The districts of Shahristan, Miramor, and Ishtarlari are the main and major producers of these fruits.

 Also, fruit tree plantations, which are mostly apples and almonds, have been increased and supported by NHLP, National Horticulture and Livestock Project.